cisagov/get.gov/pages/contact.md

 Have a question?
 Visit [our FAQ page for answers to common questions about .gov domains](../help/faq).

-If you don't find an answer, email us at <mailto:help@get.gov>.
+If you don't find an answer, email us at <help@get.gov>.

 ## Visit us on GitHub